algo-tushar/React-NextJs-WordPress-REST-API-JWT-Authentication/README.md

 1. Clone the repository: `git clone https://github.com/your-username/nextjs-wp-jwt-auth.git`
 2. Install dependencies: `npm install`
-3. Create a `.env.local` file in the root directory and add the following:
+3. Create a `.env.local` file in the root directory and add the following: (use the same JWT_SECRET as defined in wp-config.php)

    ```plaintext
    NEXT_PUBLIC_GOOGLE_CLIENT_ID=your-google-client-id